-New Orleans Saints And Dallas Cowboys Getting Very Heated Ahead Of Thursday Night’s Game – Warnings Exchanged
+New Orleans Saints And Dallas Cowboys Getting Very Heated Ahead Of Thursday Night’s Game — Warnings Exchanged

 — Michael Thomas (@Cantguardmike) November 27, 2018

-This past week on Thanksgiving night, the Atlanta Falcons figured out a way to stymie Michael Thomas’ huge season as they held him to 38 yards on four receptions and no touchdowns.
-It didn’t seem to matter as Drew Brees found Dan Arnold, Tommylee Lewis, Austin Carr, and Keith Kirkwood for scores.
+This past week on Thanksgiving night, the Atlanta Falcons figured out a way to stymie Michael Thomas’ huge season, as they held him to 38 yards on four receptions and no touchdowns.
+It didn’t seem to matter — as Drew Brees found Dan Arnold, Tommylee Lewis, Austin Carr, and Keith Kirkwood for scores.

-This year’s New Orleans Saints’ squad is very dangerous and has weapons all over the place, and everyone knows it.
+This year’s New Orleans Saints squad is very dangerous.
+They have weapons all over the place, and everyone knows it.

 No, DeMarcus Lawrence, just no. They're already explosive enough without provoking them.